amt8u/hugo-blog/content/posts/learning-typescript-in-2023-part2-configuration/index.md

+---
+title : Learning Typescript in 2023 part 2 - Configuration
+url : learning-typescript-in-2023-part-2-configuration
+summary : In this article we will learn about Typescript configuration and various options provided to make our life easier while coding.
+author: amt8u
+date : 2024-02-23
+draft : false
+tags : ['typescript', 'javascript', 'nodejs']
+---

 # Excerpt
 In this article we will learn about Typescript configuration and various options provided to make our life easier while coding.